Innovation and technology

-For Snam Rete Gas, it is very important to apply the best available technologies to reduce the level of risk related to its activities and to restore the areas affected by the construction of new plants and gas pipelines.
+For the Transport sector, it is very important to apply the best available technologies to reduce the level of risk related to its activities and to restore the areas affected by the construction of new plants and gas pipelines.

 for the internal inspection of large diameter gas pipelines